 What is the role of the

-callback in Rails controllers?- Explain how the
+before_actioncallback in Rails controllers?- Explain how the

-callback is used to execute logic before a controller action is performed in Rails. - Discuss common use cases for
+before_actioncallback is used to execute logic before a controller action is performed in Rails. - Discuss common use cases for

-callbacks, such as authentication, authorization, and setting up instance variables.
+before_actioncallbacks, such as authentication, authorization, and setting up instance variables.

 - Explain how the